LogtalkDotOrg/logtalk.org/_posts/2020-02-24-a-category-at-the-top.md

 :- end_object.
 ```

-We cannot send messages to categories.
-Thus, we don't need to be careful to avoid
+Given that we cannot send messages to categories, we don't need to be careful to avoid
 a prototypical but abstract elephant when e.g. enumerating elephants and sending them
 messages.
 Thus, by taking advantage of categories, we get some of the organizational
 features of classes in a more lightweight and flexible solution that is more amenable